 What to Expect on the Day of Euthanasia

 You will also be offered a Paw Print be made, which is a complimentary clay impression of your pet’s paw.
 If you are not getting your pet’s cremains (ashes) back, please ask to have your Paw Print returned to you before you leave, or feel free to pick it up if needed, we will keep it safe.

-After your options have been selected, consent signed, and payment arranged, in most cases your pet will be taken to the treatment area to have an IV catheter placed in its front leg.
+After your options have been selected, consent signed, and payment arranged, in most cases, but not always, your pet will be taken to the treatment area to have an IV catheter placed in its front leg.
 This allows us easy access to a viable vein when it is time to administer the medication.
 Your pet will then be brought back to you.
 For most pets, they will benefit from a sedative at this point to help them relax and to make for a smoother transition.
-Your veterinarian will discuss their recommendations for sedation with you before moving forward.
-Again, you will have as much time as you need to sit with your pet.
+Your veterinarian will discuss their recommendations for sedation with you before moving forward and again, you will have as much time as you need to sit with your pet.
 When you are ready, the veterinarian will come back in to administer the euthanasia solution through the IV port.
-This procedure is totally painless and is equated to giving an overdose of anesthesia so the pet will simply fall asleep.
-You will be able to hold your pet throughout this process.
+This procedure is totally painless and is equated to giving an overdose of anesthesia so the pet will simply fall asleep peacefully.
+You will be able to hold your pet throughout this process if you would like.
 We encourage owners to be present for this as it is very peaceful and usually provides closure for family members, but if it is too difficult we understand and will move forward and your pet will be in loving arms of the doctor and the technician.

 If you chose individual cremation, we will call you in 5-10 days when your pets cremains have been returned to our office.